zahaaMuhanna/Travel-app/README.md

 ### Prerequisites
 - Node.js and npm installed on your machine.
-- Git installed for version control.
+- Git installed for version control.## Prerequisites
+- Node.js v20.x

 ### Steps to Set Up the Project
 1. **Clone the Repository**